Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

-where we use the initial condition $f^{SA}_{0}=f^{S}_{0}\pi^{A|S}$ to derive this result (see Methods).
-Here, $D(f||g)$ is the relative entropy, and equality of~\eqref{eq: Sigma mem} is achieved if and only if $f^{SA}_{\tau}=f^{S}_{\tau}\pi^{A|S}$.
-Recalling that the Markovian embedding technique effectively separates the bath into the memoryless part (the residual Markovian bath) and the memory part (the auxiliary modes), Eq.~\eqref{eq: Relation between EP cond eq} yields a corresponding decomposition of the entropy production: $\Sigma_{\rm emb}$ describes dissipation into the residual Markovian bath, while $\Sigma_{\rm mem}$ captures system-auxiliary modes correlation and deviations of the auxiliary modes from conditional equilibrium.
+under the initial condition $f^{SA}_{0}=f^{S}_{0}\pi^{A|S}$ (see Methods).
+Here, $D(f\Vert g)$ is the relative entropy, and equality of~\eqref{eq: relation Sigma} is achieved if and only if $f^{SA}_{\tau}=f^{S}_{\tau}\pi^{A|S}$.
+Recalling that the Markovian embedding technique effectively separates the bath into the memoryless part (the residual Markovian bath) and the memory part (the auxiliary modes), Eq.~\eqref{eq: Relation between EP cond eq} yields a corresponding decomposition of the entropy production: $\Sigma_{\rm emb}$ describes dissipation into the residual Markovian bath, while $\Sigma_{\rm mem}$ captures correlations between the system and auxiliary modes and deviations of the auxiliary modes from conditional equilibrium.
 Therefore, the entropy production {\it rate} $\dot{\Sigma}$ can become temporarily negative when correlations or nonequilibrium features stored in the auxiliary modes flow back into the system and outweigh the dissipation into the residual bath.

 From the first main result~\eqref{eq: relation Sigma}, $\Sigma$ is bounded from below by the entropy production defined for an enlarged Markovian system $\Sigma_{\rm emb}$.
 Therefore, we can utilize various techniques developed in stochastic thermodynamics for Markovian systems to obtain thermodynamic trade-off relations in the non-Markovian regime based on the entropy production $\Sigma$, which makes the results independent of the choice of embedding.
 In what follows, we derive the entropic bound~\eqref{eq: time-dep TUR}, power-efficiency trade-off relation~\eqref{eq: power-efficiency trade-off}, thermodynamic speed limit~\eqref{eq: nonMarkov TSL}, and TUR~\eqref{eq: nonMarkov TUR Koyuk Seifert}.